Student Government Association

 - No defacing, covering, or otherwise tampering with another candidate’s material.

 - Campaign material should be hung on bulletin boards only.
 The obstruction of hall doors, windows, or elevators will not be allowed.
 There will be no delays in cleaning up campaign material.
 Each candidate will be responsible to clean up and remove from campus their campaign material by five o’clock the day of the elections.
-Failure to do so may draw a citation based on time spent to clean the premises.

 - Voting for all executive offices shall be by secret ballot.
 Such voting is limited to members of the Student Government Association.